REIT Property Sectors

 Industrial REITs invest in real estate used for storage, distribution, manufacturing, production, and research and development.
-Global demand for logistics facilities, these REITs primary real assets, remains healthy due to their critical role moving goods from producer to ultimate end consumers.
+Global demand for logistics facilities is strong, so these REITs’ primary real assets, remain healthy due to their critical role in moving goods from producer to ultimate-end consumers.

 Commercial Mortgage REITs

 REITs in the Sector: 12 Sector Market Cap: $ 26,306 m Avg.
 Dividend Yield: 8.17%

 Commercial mortgage REITs act as finance companies that operate much like a bank, either as pure balance sheet lenders or balance sheet/conduit lenders.
 The first category originates loans in order to hold them on their books, while balance sheet/conduit lenders do so for both their own books and to sell into securitized markets such as CMBS.